rabbah/nimbella-cli/doc/README.md

 If you don’t want your actions to be publicly accessible through an unprotected URL, you’ll need to [add a project configuration](#adding-project-configuration).

-<h3 id="using-zipped-source-files-to-form-a-single-action">Using zipped source files to form a single action</h3>
+### Using zipped source files to form a single action

 If you have more than one source file that must be bundled together to create a single action, you can zip the source files together as long as the file name and suffix take the following form _\<xxx\>.\<runtime\>.zip_.